 “Has not contacted me since accepting my application.”

-“Well, she is chair of the ELPIS Investigation Department.”
+“Well, she is first chair of the ELPIS Investigation Department.”
 Gabrielle sighed.
 “It’d be weird if she kept tabs on you.”

-“Well, I say we should all enjoy the reprieve from all of the cases we’ve been bombarded with since that ELPIS incident, partner,” Talib interjected, arms crossed behind his head.
+“Well, I say we should all enjoy the reprieve from all of the cases we’ve been bombarded with since that ELPIS debacle, partner,” Talib interjected, arms crossed behind his head.
 “That way we can focus on what’s truly important.
 That nefarious radio—”